Nectar is plant-sap produced by flowers and consists of sugar, water and minute quantities of many other ingredients.

 The nectar is ripened in the hive by repeated exposure in small droplets in the cells of the comb and on bees’ tongues.
 Warm air is circulated through the hive by fanning bees, as in a tumble drier, and removes excess moisture from the nectar.
 Over time, the moisture content drops from 80% to 20%.
 At this stage the honey is ripe and the cells in which it is placed are closed with a wax capping.

 Do Bees Make Excess Honey - Gareth John

-Honey is a source of essential micro-nutrients.
-Bees also rely on the energy it provides to keep the centre of the hive warm: 35°C in the summer and 25°C in winter.
-There is no nectar to be had in winter, so the honey consumed at that time is honey that was made the previous summer.
+Honey is a source of essential micro-nutrients, it is their sole energy source and powers all hive operations.
+Bees rely on it to keep the centre of the hive warm (esp. in colder winter climates) and for energy intensive activities like foraging.
+There is no nectar to be had in winter or in regions with long dry summers, so the honey consumed at that time is honey that was made in prior seasons.
 In a sense, the hive is acting like a hibernating bear, living off fat reserves put down while the living was good.
-If the next summer is poor, the hive may not be able to store excess honey that year, so will rely on stores built up in previous summers.
-Hence, any ‘surplus’ honey at the end of a summer is not just for the next winter, but is the hive’s insurance against future poor summers.
+If the next foraging period is poor, the hive may not be able to store excess honey that year, so will rely on stores built up in previous years.
+Hence, any ‘surplus’ honey at the end of a season is the hive’s insurance against future poor foraging conditions.